Make multisamples on your iPad with SynthJacker

 I developed SynthJacker for iPad and iPhone as a way to easily create a set of multisamples from my trusty old Kawai K4 and K5000S synths, but also the much newer KORG minilogue* and IK Multimedia UNO Synth*.
 With these, I have no shortage of great sounds on the iPad.
 Any synth you can get access to can be sampled in just a few minutes.

-If you have a monophonic synth like the UNO, you can make it polyphonic (well, not actually) by sampling its sounds and using them in a DAW.
+If you have a monophonic synth like the UNO, you can make it polyphonic (well, not actually, of course) by sampling its sounds and using them in a DAW.

 If you have a Mac, you can get Apple’s MainStage from the Mac App Store and use it to create sampler instrument in EXS format.
 However, it requires a Mac, and it can be difficult to retrieve the individual samples if you want to use them with other virtual instruments than Apple’s own EXS24mkII.